nasa-jpl/itslive-explorer/README.md

      or http://127.0.0.1:8888/?token=f002a50e25b6f623aa775312737ba8a23ffccfd4458faa6f
 ```

-If you started your container with the `-d`/`--detach` option, check `docker logs tutorials` for this output.
+If you started your container with the `-d`/`--detach` option, check `docker logs itslive` for this output.

 5. Open up a web browser and copy one of the URLs as instructed above.